Religious Studies (REL)

 The most influential of all Old Testament books for Christian spirituality, the Psalms offer a special glimpse into the religious life of ancient Israel.
 Placed within their larger historical background, psalms of various types (laments, hymns, royal and wisdom psalms, etc.) will be studied for their literary and religious character.
 The question of the Psalter's theology as a whole will be addressed as well.

-Attributes: Ancient Studies Course, Undergraduate
+Attributes: Ancient Studies Course, CCC: Religious Studies, Undergraduate

-REL 325 Synoptic Gospels (3 credits)
+REL 324 Israelite Religion (3 credits)

-Attributes: Ancient Studies Course, Faith-Reason Course, Undergraduate
+Attributes: Ancient Studies Course, Classical Studies Course, CCC: Religious Studies, GEP: Religious Difference

 REL 327 Religion & Race in Phila (3 credits)